 - Take a shower before and after swimming.
 Germs on your body end up in the water.

 - Wash your child thoroughly before swimming (especially the rear end).
-Everyone has invisible amounts of fecal matter on their bottoms that ends up in the pool.

 - Do not swallow water or get water in your mouth while swimming.